-Initially released in March 2018 (and updated in April of 2019), the Washington School Improvement Framework identifies how schools can improve the education of all students.
+Initially released in March 2018 (and last updated in February of 2020), the Washington School Improvement Framework identifies how schools can improve the education of all students.
 The Framework combines as many as nine indicators (such as graduation rates, attendance, and proficiency on state tests in math and English language arts) into a 1-10 score.
 The school's score then determines the state supports for the school to improve.